apparebit/prettypretty/docs/src/deepdive/macropower.md

 wonder if he appreciates how important Rust macros are to the success of Rust.
 The one exception I can think of is [The Little Book of Macros](https://veykril.github.io/tlborm/).
-I for one am deeply appreciative of Lukas Wirth's and Daniel Keep's efforts, in 2024 as well as in 2019.
+I for one am deeply appreciative of Daniel Keep's and Lukas Wirth's efforts, in 2024 as much as in 2019.
 There also is David Tolnay's [procedural macro workshop](https://github.com/dtolnay/proc-macro-workshop), but I haven't worked through the material yet.
 Any other recommendations?